TheJokersThief/Penance/README.md

 # Clone the repo into your current directory
 git clone https://github.com/TheJokersThief/TodoList.git .

+# Configure your application by editing the .env file
+cp .env.example .env

 # Create some basic folders excluded in the .gitignore for dev reasons
 mkdir bootstrap/cache
 mkdir storage/framework